Salvador-Labs/Automated-PWPID/README.md

 All segmentation codes are written in Python, which can be downloaded and installed [here](https://www.python.org/downloads/).
 Codes have been tested for Python version 3.11.8.

-A thorough list of dependencies are listed in `requirements.txt`.
+Dependencies are listed in `requirements.txt`.
 It is recommended that a package manager like [Anaconda](https://www.anaconda.com/docs/getting-started/miniconda/install#macos-linux-installation) or [pip](https://pypi.org/project/pip/) is used for installing Python libraries.

 To avoid conflicting dependencies, it is best to make a virtual environment with its own python modules.
 You can create an environment called `segment` and install all of the dependencies with the code below: